joachim-n/drupal-core-development-project/README.md

 $kernel = new DrupalKernel('prod', $autoloader, TRUE, __DIR__);
 ```

+With this setup, you can use the site folder at web/sites/default (rather than
+repos/drupal/sites/default).

 Drush doesn't detect modules either because of this bug: https://github.com/drush-ops/drush/issues/4584

 ## How it works